xwgeng/s2s-attn/README.md

 * `dropout`: the dropout rate
 * `learningRate`: the learning rate of optiomization algorithm
 * `minLearningRate`: the minimum of learning rate
-* `shrink_factor`: decay the learning rate by this if the loss doesn't decrease to the product of the previous loss and `shrink_muliplier`
+* `shrink_factor`: decay the learning rate by this if the loss doesn't decrease to the product of the previous loss and `shrink_muliplier`.
+And it only works when the option `optim` is sgd.
 * `shrink_multiplier`: the shrink multiplier
 * `anneal`: If `true`, anneal the leanring rate
 * `start_epoch`: the epoch at which start to anneal the learning rate